One thing that often puts candidates off applying for a job at Vets Now is the thought of working out of hours.

 I came back to Vets Now four months ago after a two year break.
 It was mainly for the convenience the hours give me, especially during school holidays.
 For me, the work we do is more interesting, the pay is so much better and the working patterns give you more freedom.

-Emma Roberts, Principal Nurse Manager, Vets Now Hemel Hempstead
+Emma Roberts, Head Nurse, Vets Now Hemel Hempstead

 I was attracted by the flexibility of the rota and that I’m not in work every day, giving me more time at home.
 Weekends off are precious, but on the plus side, my eight-year-old rarely sees the inside of a breakfast or after school club and I’m able to do the majority of the school runs.